ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 ![Test Video at 4K@60](/images/{{ page.url}}/YouTube-Encoding-Nerd-Stats-2.png)

+As you can see it reports that videos are able to encode up to 4K@60 without issue, the videos are smooth and audio matches without issue.

 ## The Bad

 These are the items that don't make or break the system for most folks but are important to note their status.